Temple ISD adds armed security at all campuses

-TEMPLE, TX (FOX 44)- Temple ISD has always had security present on campuses– but after adding full-time armed security officers at an additional 8 campuses, Superintendent Dr. Bobby Ott feels like TISD is ahead.
+TEMPLE, TX (FOX 44) – Temple ISD has always had security present on campuses – but after adding full-time armed security officers at an additional eight campuses, Superintendent Dr. Bobby Ott feels like the district is ahead.

 “We’ve already done the request for proposal process.
 We’ve already awarded the contracts.
 We’re working into transition meetings with principals and so forth,” says Dr. Ott.